Velocidex/presentations/presentations/2025-auscert-detection_workshop/introduction.md

 <!-- content small-font -->

-## Recap: what have we learnt?
+## Recap: what have we learned?

 * Detection requires an event source
 * Event sources are usually normalized to an internal schema "shape"
 * Detection matches events against a "rule"
     * A match is a "hit"
-* Attackers can change their methodologies to bypadd detection rules
+* Attackers can change their methodologies to bypass detection rules
 * Rules can be improved by adding data points!

 * Communicating a detection is difficult!